-- 4 garlic cloves chopped
+- 2-3 garlic cloves chopped

-- 140 g almonds chopped
+- 120 g blanched almonds chopped

-- Approximately ½ cup cold water ± 2 tablespoons
+- 1/2 cup cold water

 - 2 tablespoons lemon juice

-- Sea salt to taste
+- Fine sea salt to taste

-Cut the crust off the bread, tear the bread into chunks and combine with the water and lemon juice.
+- Tear the bread into chunks and combine with the water and lemon juice.

 - Place in a blender along with the other ingredients (not the oil) and puree.
 Without turning the motor off gradually pour in the oil and continue blending until smooth.
 Adjust the seasoning as necessary, chill for 30 minutes if possible and serve.
 Keep refrigerated.